Cocktails and Coconuts Marella Cruises Winter 2025 / 2026 / 2027

 - Sunbathe your way through the day on one of St Kitts’ beaches.
 There’s a selection of white sand spots like Turtle Beach and black sand spaces like Pump Bay.
 Alternatively, see if the grass is greener on the other side of The Narrows Channel.
 This is where St Kitts’ tropical sister island, Nevis, simmers in the sea.

-Cocktails and Coconuts - Itinerary days 7: Pointe-A-Pitre
+Cocktails and Coconuts – Itinerary day 7: Pointe-A-Pitre, Guadeloupe

 Flick through your French dictionary while sipping a Caribbean rum punch – Guadeloupe is where French and African influences fuse.
 This gorgeous spot is actually a bouquet of islands.
 There’s a scattering of little ones but the two main players are Basse-Terre and Grande-Terre.
 Together, they’re shaped like a butterfly resting quietly on the sun-blushed Caribbean.
 As famous for its sugar and rum as it is top dive sites and sparkling sands, this place will sweep you off your feet…